Ayfri/Cat-aclysm-Claw-of-the-Dead/README.md

 * Use `PascalCase` for classes, enums and autoloads
 * Name every node with its function on the parent node (or the object name if root)
 * Type everything unless it's obvious (e.g. `var x: int = 1` is fine, but `var x := 1` is simpler)
-* Have the most safest line possible without creating too many variables (ex : if you need to access a node once, don't create a variable just for that)
+* Have all safe lines everywhere possible without creating too many variables (ex: if you need to access a node once, don't create a variable just for that)
-* Cast every nodes to their types, ex : `var player := $Player as Area2D`
+* Cast every node to their types, ex : `var player := $Player as Area2D;`
 * Keep lines relatively short (140 characters max)
 * Use tabs for indentation
 * Use `;` for every line

 ## Exporting

-The game is exported for Windows platform on every release, other platforms may come later.
+The game is exported for the Windows platform on every release, other platforms may come later.

 ## License